MycroftAI/documentation/docs/skill-development/marketplace-submission/skill-readme-md.md

 **2. Write a clear and concise issue message**

 * The title of an issue should be a very brief overview of the changes you are suggesting.
 If the changes are limited to a specific section or for a particular reason, say that here.
 An example might be, "Suggested changes to description for readability".
 * In the main comment area, please detail the changes you are suggesting, and try to be descriptive about which section you are referring to.
-Instead of "there's a typo in skill", we might write "In the first intent example there is a typo, sklil should be skill."
+Instead of "there's a typo in skill", we might write "In the first intent example there is a typo, skill should be skill."
 * If you are proposing multiple changes, consider grouping them under headings.
 * If you are proposing a block of text, consider using the 'quote' formatting to highlight it.